Met forced to deny Wembley policing operation ‘failed’ as more security misses emerge

 More references were made to the “jib”, which is slang for getting in without paying, throughout Sunday and shortly before a major push on security lines at 6pm a fan posted: “The great Wembley jib in has begun, good luck to all those involved.”

-Julian Knight, Tory chairman of the Commons culture committee, said the management of the Euros final was “an absolute shambles” and suggested the joint British-Irish 2030 World Cup bid looked “dead in the water”.
+Julian Knight, Tory chairman of the Commons culture committee, said the management of the Euros final was “an absolute shambles” and suggested it would prove fatal for the joint British-Irish 2030 World Cup bid.

-He told BBC Radio 4’s World at One that “it really is absolutely staggering that has been allowed to happen.”
+He told BBC Radio 4’s World at One that “it really is absolutely staggering that has been allowed to happen”.

-Following reports of crushes inside the stadium and injuries to Harry Maguire’s father, the politician raised concerns that people could have died or been seriously injured.
+Following reports of crushes inside the stadium and injuries to Harry Maguire’s father, the Solihull MP raised concerns that people could have died or been seriously injured.

 “We cannot allow a situation to occur in which we could actually see people losing their lives and being seriously injured just to go and watch a football match.”

 “When it comes to the World Cup, yes, I think it will make a huge difference.
-Frankly we’re vying with Spain and Portugal for UEFA’s backing, and if we don’t have that we’re dead in the water.
+Frankly we’re vying with Spain and Portugal for Uufa’s backing, and if we don’t have that we’re dead in the water.
 I think what has become quite a low chance of getting it has become even more remote due to the events at Wembley.”

-And Jim Boyce, the former Irish FA president who is also a former Fifa vice-president, told the Belfast Telegraph: “People at Fifa will obviously take a dim view of what happened … the events of Sunday night do not enhance the prospects of it [World Cup 2030] happening.”
+And Jim Boyce, the former Irish FA president who is also a former Fifa vice-president, told the Belfast Telegraph: “People at Fifa will obviously take a dim view of what happened … the events of Sunday night do not enhance the prospects of [hosting the 2030 World Cup] happening.”

-Labour’s Jo Stevens, shadow secretary of state for digital, culture, media and sport told The Independent: “For the criminal behaviour of a small number of thugs to threaten our 2030 World Cup bid would be grossly unfair.
+Jo Stevens, shadow secretary of state for digital, culture, media and sport told The Independent: “For the criminal behaviour of a small number of thugs to threaten our 2030 World Cup bid would be grossly unfair.

-“But it’s absolutely clear we need robust action to avoid any risk of those scenes being repeated.”
+“But it’s absolutely clear we need robust action to avoid any risk of those scenes being repeated.

 “Reports and video footage from Sunday’s final are deeply distressing.”